 When looking for a gaming monitor, one of the most important factors is a fast response time so that motion looks sharp.
 Low input lag is also crucial, though most monitors have low input lag for a responsive feel.
 A high refresh rate is beneficial if you play competitive games, and some budget models have high refresh rates, too.
-Additionally, picture quality is important for creating an immersive gaming experience, so you'll want to look for monitors with bright highlights and vivid colors, but that's less common on budget monitors, and most of them have limited picture quality.
+On top of that, picture quality is important for creating an immersive gaming experience, so you'll want to look for monitors with bright highlights and vivid colors, but that's less common on budget monitors, and most of them have limited picture quality.

-We've bought and tested over 330 monitors, and below, you'll find our recommendations for the best budget and cheap gaming monitors.
+We've bought and tested over 335 monitors, and below, you'll find our recommendations for the best budget and cheap gaming monitors.
 Also, see our recommendations for the best gaming monitors under $300, the best monitors under $200, and the best budget and cheap monitors.
 You can also learn about the best monitor brands.

 The best budget gaming monitor we've tested is the AOC Q27G3XMN.
 It's a 27-inch, 1440p monitor that has better picture quality than most other low-cost displays.
-It uses Mini LED backlighting, which is something mainly more expensive displays have, so it's a nice touch for an entry-level monitor.
+It uses Mini LED backlighting, which is something mostly more expensive displays have, so it's a nice touch for an entry-level monitor.
 It displays deep blacks next to bright highlights, and it gets bright enough to fight glare in well-lit rooms and makes highlights pop.
 It even displays a wide range of vivid colors in HDR, which is useful for HDR gaming.

 The Dell has a few advantages for gaming over the AOC, though.
 There's less smearing with fast-moving objects, and it even supports HDMI Forum VRR.
-This means that the VRR support works with the PS5, which is a neat feature that helps reduce screen tearing.
+This means that the VRR support works with the PS5, which is a neat feature to help reduce screen tearing.
 Besides that, it's a good monitor if you want something for gaming in bright rooms, as it gets bright enough to fight glare and has good reflection handling.

 While the AOC Q27G3XMN and the Dell G2724D are both good 27-inch gaming monitors, if you want something smaller, like if you have limited desk space, then check out the ViewSonic XG2431.
 It's different from both the AOC and the Dell because it has a lower 1080p resolution, so images aren't as detailed, but it has a higher 240Hz refresh rate.
 This is useful for competitive gaming, especially if your PC can maintain a high frame rate.